 3. Whole Grains

 Whole grain cereal and bread can be used in breakfast.
 It will furnish your hair with vitamin B, zinc and iron.
 Whole grain snacks can also be used during lunch time; they will supply you with the essential nutrients.

 Poultry meat can supply you with high quality protein and iron that your hair demands.
 This conveniently available cheap source of high quality protein and iron can ensure the long hair you crave for.

-Walnuts are a terrific source of omeg-3 fatty acid and alpha linolenic acid that gives nice conditioned hair.
-Brazil nut is an excellent source of selenium, which is good for the scalp.
+Walnuts are a terrific source of omeg-3 fatty acid and alpha-linolenic acid that gives nice conditioned hair.
+Brazil nuts are an excellent source of selenium, which is good for the scalp.
 Almonds, pecans and cashews are also great sources of zinc.

 Your hair follicles secrete a substance called sebum.
 Sebum is a natural hair conditioner; ample intake of vitamins C and A can ensure sufficient production of sebum.
 Swiss chard, broccoli and other green vegetables are a good source of vitamins C and A.

-When it comes to beauty, salmon cannot be neglected.
+When it comes to beauty, salmon should not be neglected.
 It is padded with high quality protein like omega 3 and it also contains sufficient amounts of iron and vitamin B-12.
 Andrea Giancoli, a dietitian from Los Angeles believes that omega 3 fatty acid is essential for a healthy scalp.

 So now you know, which of these will you try?